First detection of ultra-high energy emission from gamma-ray binary LS I +61 303: Results

-Benefiting from the broad energy coverage of LHAASO, we can probe the orbital modulation at different energy bands.
-From Fig.~\ref{fig3} we can see the phase-resolved flux measured by WCDA at 1.5--30.5 TeV, the emission extends over most phases and peaks near $\phi=0.6$.
-A constant-flux hypothesis is rejected with $p=0.0053$ ($\sim 2.8 \sigma$).
-Between 25 and 100 TeV the emission is confined to $\phi = 0.3-0.6$, with $p=4.65 \times 10^{-5}$ ($\sim$ 4.1$\sigma$).
-Above 100 TeV the statistics are limited; we therefore split the data into two phase bins, 0.2--0.6 and 0.6--0.2, and find $2.6\sigma$ evidence for modulation.
-Interestingly, the UHE photons cluster in the 0.6--0.2 phase range, differing from the distribution at low-energies.
-However, the significance is still too low for a firm conclusion.
+Benefiting from the broad energy coverage of LHAASO, we probe the orbital modulation across different energy bands.
+As shown in Fig.~\ref{fig3}, the phase-resolved flux measured by WCDA at 1.5--30.5 TeV extends over most phases and peaks near $\phi=0.6$.
+A likelihood-ratio test rejects the constant-flux hypothesis with a $p$-value of $0.0053$, corresponding to a significance of $\sim 2.6\sigma$ (one-sided hereafter), which indicates potential marginal variability.
+In the 25--100 TeV range, the emission is more confined to $\phi = 0.3$--$0.6$, with a $p$-value of $4.65 \times 10^{-5}$ ($\sim 3.9\sigma$).
+Above 100 TeV, due to limited statistics, we split the data into two broad phase bins: 0.2--0.6 and 0.6--0.2.
+This yields a $2.4\sigma$ hint for modulation.
+Interestingly, the UHE photons tend to cluster in the $\phi = 0.6$--$0.2$ range, differing from the distribution observed at lower energies.
+However, the current significance remains too low to draw a firm conclusion.